Welcome to Life Images by Jill

 You might like to know that the bon-fire was set below the high tide mark, so when the tide came in that night all remnants of the fire would be washed away.

-Photos were taken and we talked about the wonderful time, sites and adventures we had experienced.
-Here you can see crew Tommy, Skipper Mark, Crew Adam, and Hostess Lecette.
-And our new friends - our wonderful fellow passengers.
+Photos were taken and we talked about the wonderful times, sites and adventures we had experienced.
+Below you can see crew Tommy, Skipper Mark, Crew Adam, and Hostess Lecette.
+And our new friends - our wonderful fellow passengers from all over Australia.

 As the fire died down and the sun set on our last night, it was with some sadness we returned to the boat.

 Next day was sadly goodbye.
-They had flown the next lot of passengers in from Broome that morning, and landed on the beach in helicopters.
+Diversity had flown the next group of passengers in from Broome that morning, and landed on the beach in helicopters.
 We were taken to the shore in the tenders and climbed into the helicopters.
-We had never been in a helicopter before and I really hoped we were going in the bigger helicopter, but no we were assigned to the smaller helicopter.
+We had never been in a helicopter before and I really hoped we were going in the bigger helicopter, but no, we were assigned to the smaller helicopter.
 Below is me getting into the helicopter - do you really want me to get in there? - where's its mummy?

 Most of these pictures were taken by my husband.
-The waterfalls in the images below are the Mitchell Falls.
+The towering waterfalls in the images below are the Mitchell Falls.
+They fall a total height of 80 metres (262 feet).

 The falls are an iconic Kimberley landmark and a place of spiritual significance to the Wunambal Gaambera aboriginal people who know the falls as Punamii-unpuu.

 From the Mitchell Falls campground there is a 4-6 hour moderately difficult 4.5km each way trek to the falls.
-As well as camping there is a lodge and you can hire a helicopter for the trip to or from the falls.
+As well as camping, there is a lodge and you can hire a helicopter for the trip to or from the falls.
 Swimming is not permitted below the falls due to crocodiles.
-Be well prepared for the trek, and you need to be reasonable fit and be careful of the cliff edges.
+Be well prepared for the trek, and you need to be reasonable fit, be careful of the cliff edges and advise someone where you are going.

-As I doubt we would ever walk to the falls, the helicopter ride over the falls from the boat was a bonus.
-We had taken a small plane flight over the Mitchell Plateau from Drysdale Station in 2016 when we drove the Gibb River Road.
+As I doubt we would ever walk to the falls, the helicopter ride over the falls was a bonus.
+We had previously taken a small plane flight over the Mitchell Plateau from Drysdale Station in 2016 when we drove the Gibb River Road.

 It was wonderful seeing the Kimberley from the air on our way back to Broome.
 We were amazed with the detail we captured through the window with a mobile phone!